alanesq/CameraWifiMotion/readme.txt

 flash when the sd card is accessed.
 I don't know why they did this?
 The only way to stop the LED flashing when the SD card is accesses is using a soldering iron remove the transistor next to the LED.

-The camera on these modules is not very good in dark conditions but I have found that if you take the lens of the camera (I heated it with a warm air gun to soften the glue first) you can remove the infra red filter (a small disk between the lens and the chip) and this improves it a bit but you then lose a lot of colour so debatable if it is worth doing.